biogeospatial/Biodiverse_publication_list/Downloads.md

 ### Development Release ###

 Development releases are in the 3.99 series, leading to version 4.
+The current dev release is 3.99_005.

 The [release notes](https://github.com/shawnlaffan/biodiverse/wiki/ReleaseNotes#version-399-dev-series) summarise the changes in this version.